pblcbr/rogues/docs/openai-setup.md

 # OpenAI API Configuration Guide

-This guide explains how to configure OpenAI API for AI-powered prompt generation in the Rogues platform.
+This guide explains how to configure OpenAI API for AI-powered prompt generation in the tacmind platform.

 ## Why OpenAI?